AndreasPK/vutinfth/README.txt

 generated document class vutinfth.cls has then to be placed in a directory that is part of the search path of the LaTeX compiler.
 The folder of the thesis file is a valid location.
-The build script also generate an exemplary LaTeX document that serves both as an introduction to LaTeX and as a verification of the installed typesetting system.
+The build scripts also generate an exemplary LaTeX document that serves both as an introduction to LaTeX and as a verification of the installed typesetting system.
 The example document is compiled to example.pdf and it should match the provided reference solution example-ref.pdf.